Battle of Camp Abubakar: Background

 The Moro Islamic Liberation Front, a faction of the Moro National Liberation Front which had broken away in 1977, initially supported the MNLF during the peace talks that culminated in the 1996 Final Peace Agreement.
 They however, rejected the agreement as inadequate, reiterating a demand for a "Bangsamoro Islamic State", and not just simple political autonomy.
 That same year, the MILF began informal talks with the government of Fidel V. Ramos.
 These talks, however, were not pursued and the MILF began recruiting and establishing camps, becoming the dominant Muslim rebel group.

 The administration of Joseph Estrada, Ramos' successor, advocated a hardline stance against the MILF, ultimately directing the Armed Forces of the Philippines to "go all out" against the MILF on March 21, 2000, after the group invaded the town of Kauswagan, Lanao del Norte and took hundreds of residents hostage.
 Government forces managed to retake the town; in the succeeding month the MILF attempted to recapture it again but were unsuccessful.
-At the same time, the Muslim rebels began attacking Philippine Army units in Buldon, Maguindanao, in what proved to be the initial salvo of hostilities in locations leading towards Camp Abubakar.
+At the same time, the Muslim rebels began attacking Philippine Army units in Buldon, Maguindanao del Norte, in what proved to be the initial salvo of hostilities in locations leading towards Camp Abubakar.